Tebaks/Codingame-Code4Life/README.md

 }
 ```
 I give score to sample as how many molecule need to complate and how much effect their expertise gain.
-### Set Sample Done
+## Set Sample Done
 One of the most smartest thing i did I set done samples as done and I pretend like I got their expertise and this way I can save 1 or 2 molecule.
-### Choosing Rank
+## Choosing Rank
 I update my choosing rank function taking 3 two's and 3 three's can be problem sometimes so I made it hardcoded.
 ```rs
    let rankOrder = [1,1,1,1,1,1,1,2,2,1,2,2,2,3,2,3,2,3,2,3,3,2,3,3,2,3,2,3,2,3,2,3];
 ```

 # Summary
-Overall I tried 10 hours to get silver and 20-30 hours to gold but I stuck on Silver #2/500 and #500 in total I did my best.
-Mostly first I do what enemy do and than improve it.
-Most effective thing is being aggresive.
+Overall I tried tons fo things attack, defence, distraction, wait with molecules but it took 10 hours to go silver and 20-30 hours to trying to be gold but I stuck on Silver #2/500 and #500 in total.
+I did my best.
+Mostly first I do what enemy do and than improve it, it works until bronze.
+Bronze to silver i became more creative.